jeffreykegler/old_kollos/notes/misc/strand.md

 locations.

-The necessary conversions are obvious and would clutter the pseudo-code, they are usually omitted.
+The necessary conversions are obvious and would clutter the pseudo-code, so they are usually omitted.
 An implementation, of course, would have to perform them.